 See videos about Financial Assistance:

-With all the free help available, a student should never have to pay to have the FAFSA completed for them.
+Free assistance is available to help a student complete the FAFSA.
+A student should never have to pay to have the FAFSA completed for them.
 The web sites that offer to complete and file the FAFSA for a fee are neither affiliated with nor endorsed by the U.S. Department of Education.
 Once a student has collected all their financial records and other information, which is required even if choosing to pay someone to complete the FAFSA, filling out the FAFSA is not difficult.

 Call the Federal Student Information Center toll free at 800-433-3243 - the staff are very helpful, there is usually not a long wait and they accept calls every day of the week.
 Help is also available online at www.fafsa.ed.gov.